-However, this also gives you an opportunity to be creative and discover some new ways to grow a traveling garden.
+However, this also gives you an opportunity to be creative and discover some new ways to grow a traveling garden and slash your food budget.
 For example, you can hang planters in the corners or a shower stall, which is perfect for plants that don’t need too much sun.
 Even hanging plants from the ceiling is a great idea, just make sure that the pots are not made of breakable materials to avoid accidents.

 Check the regulations

 Certain laws and regulations may restrict the transport of plants across the country and borders, so you need to check the legislation first before creating an RV garden.
 Of course, one rule may apply where you live and other in the destination you are about to travel.
 This is not anything you can’t deal with and it’s far from being a reason to abandon your traveling garden idea.

 It will save you from getting a fine when pulled over and make your journey more comfortable.
 Moreover, you may discover some new interesting plants to grow that you usually wouldn’t consider as the RV garden material.